AzonInc/Doorman/docs/en/reference/esphome-component.md

 ```

 ## Command Types
-Here are the available command types you can use as binary sensor conditions or with the `tcs_intercom.send` action:
+Here are the available command types you can use as binary sensor conditions or with the `tc_bus.send` action:

 - unknown <Badge type="tip" text="COMMAND_TYPE_UNKNOWN" />
 - door_call <Badge type="tip" text="COMMAND_TYPE_DOOR_CALL" />